Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/README.md

 Build the site to serve publicly on [GitHub Pages](https://princeton-lsi-researchcomputing.github.io/tracebase/):

-1) `mkdocs gh-deploy -m "description of site update"`
+1) `mkdocs gh-deploy -m "Metabolite Tracing Database" --ignore-version`

-If you get an error that states:
+Without the `--ignore-version` flag, you get an error that states:

 > Deployment terminated: Previous deployment was made with MkDocs version 3.1; you are attempting to deploy with an
 > older version (1.6.1).
 Use --ignore-version to deploy anyway.

 This appears to possibly be a bug in either `mkdocs` or one of its plugins.
-It should be safe to use `--ignore-version`.
+NOTE: There are dependency conflicts that need to be overcome before we can use a later version of `mkdocs`.

 This generates HTML based on Markdown documents.
 It can be accessed by anyone at [https://Princeton-LSI-ResearchComputing.github.io/tracebase/](https://Princeton-LSI-ResearchComputing.github.io/tracebase/).